acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 Element: 7.
 Value: -3. -3 is certainly not better than 4 - 2 - 1 + 1 + 5 - 3.
 So our current sub array is [4, -2, -1, 1, 5, -3].
 But this -3 makes it worse than our best, which is [4, -2, -1, 1, 5].
 Therefore [4, -2, -1, 1, 5] is the max sub array with a sum of 7.

-## Implementing this algorithim
+## b.
+Implementation (C++):

-Let's code this algorithim into some C++ that takes each month's data as input, and returns the longest string as output.
+Let's code this algorithim into some C++ that takes each month's data as input, and returns the max sum array as output.

 ```c++
 #include <iostream>